 The Nomination, Remuneration & Governance Committee ("NRGC") is responsible for recruitment, rewards, incentive compensation of employees and the preparation of internal policies to manage human resources and other administrative matters.
 It is also responsible for overseeing the governance framework of GFH Financial Group.

-The Committee met two times during the fiscal year 2020 i.e. 11th February and 15th March 2020 respectively.
+The Committee met one time during the fiscal year 2021 i.e. 14th February 2021.